-Giorgio Armani released Acqua di Gio Pour Homme in 1996 and is still topping the best-seller list today.
+Giorgio Armani released Acqua di Gio Pour Homme cologne in 1996 and is still topping the best-seller list today.
 Inspired by the location of Armani’s villas on the islands of Pantelleria and Antigua in Italy, it is apparent that the relaxed Mediterranean influence has seeped into the fragrance.

 It’s a work-horse cologne that’s extremely versatile.
 While a lot of younger men gravitate towards it, it really can be worn by all ages.
-Seasonally, it's perfect for summer though it can also work in spring and fall.
-It's a little too light for the winter however.
+Seasonally, Acqua di Gio Pour Homme cologne is perfect for summer though it can also work in spring and fall.
+But, it’s a little too light for the winter.

 Sillage and Longevity

-The projection is good but not overwhelming — it’s the kind of scent people will notice as they get close to you and expect a lot of compliments.
+The projection is good but not overwhelming and it’s the kind of scent people will notice as they get close to you.
+Expect a lot of compliments.